TJH0409/CW2024/README.md

   - put remaining .java files (boss, userplane enemyplane etc) into a package - actor and make changes to all relevant codes

   - modified UserPlaneConfig.java, UserPlane.java and LevelParent.java to implement horizontal movement

+  - split InputHandler.java from LevelParent.java for easier maintainance

 ## Unexpected Problems:
   - Got really sick in mid November and delayed all work (assignments, classes) by about a week